-My memorable first tango in New Orleans was at a little café where the Parisian style tables were pushed to one side to allow dancing on the small black and white tiles.
+My memorable first tango in New Orleans was at a little café on St. Charles where the Parisian style tables were pushed to one side to allow dancing on the small hexagonal black and white tiles.

-One of the oldest bars in New Orleans, The Circle Bar perches on Lee Circle to welcome – from 4pm to 4am – people who enjoy variety in their music.
+One of the oldest bars in New Orleans, the building now known as The Circle Bar perches on Lee Circle to welcome – from 4pm to 4am – people who enjoy variety in their music.

-The clock on the ceiling (so you can see it after one too many drinks?) was permanently at 10 to 10 – so you never felt it was really that late – but I did have to work early the next day.
+The clock on the ceiling (so you can see it after one too many drinks?) was permanently at 10 to 10 – so you never felt it was really too late for another drink. but I did have to work early the next day.

 My lift back was diverted to show me to a marvelous collectors shop in the French Quarter, owned by my driver.

 Peering through the window, I saw some advertising cards for 1950’s cars and commented how my brother would love them.

 Within minutes we were inside so I could look more closely.

 Then I commented on the high stack of tango CDs.
 One was quickly selected.
 I was offered a glass of red and a tango dance – both, naturally Argentinean, like the shop owner.

 It seemed rude to say “No”!